drakkar-lig/walt-python-packages/doc/walt/doc/md/registries.md

 images are downloaded (at least one node of each kind could boot at least once), and keeping in mind that the WalT server will not be able to manage new kinds of nodes in the future, unless a default image is made available for them in the local registry.

-When configuring a local registry, a label should be given on the editor interface.
-This label is then used in the clone URL of `walt image search`, `walt image clone`, and possibly for the `--registry` option of `walt image publish`.
-For instance, if the label "local" is chosen, then clone URLs of images stored in the local registry will be prefixed with `local:`, and one can use `walt image publish --registry local <image-name>` to upload an image into this local registry.

 ## Docker daemon on walt server